How to Sideload Apps on Firestick?

 - Next, we’re going to browse to where we downloaded the Android application.

-- Click Open button and confirm to install apk file to Fire TV.
+- Click the Open button and confirm to install apk file to Fire TV.

 - You can see this installing process under the Running Jobs window.
 It indicates what it is currently installing.
 So just let it go through this process until you get a success message that says Apps installed.